Sage/carbon/cypress/README.md

 3. Install `npm install`.
 4. Run storybook `npm start`.
 5. Open a new terminal in the same path.
-6. Run cypress `npm run test-cypress`.
+6. Run cypress using runner `npx cypress open` or `npm run test-cypress`, next select needed feature file.
-7. If you would like to run specific cypress tests in command line (headless browser for continuous integration) use: `npm run test-cypress --spec 'cypress/features/[tests-type]/[featureFileName].feature'`.
+7. If you would like to run specific cypress tests in command line (headless browser for continuous integration) use: `npx cypress run --spec 'cypress/features/[tests-type]/[featureFileName].feature'`.
-8. We have 3 test suites:
-  * Only build suite tests, which are running on Travis after every change/commit/push in the repository.
-To run use:`npm run test-cypress-build`;
-  * Only accessibility suite tests, which are running on TeamCity nightly and verifying do the components have the accessibility vulnerabilities.
-To run use:`npm run test-cypress-accessibility`;
-  * Regression test suite runs on TeamCity nightly and makes all regression tests.
-To use run: `npm run test-cypress-regression`.
+  * to run on `chrome`/`firefox` browser add `--browser chrome` or `--browser firefox`.

 ## Coding standards
 1. Use ESlint plugin to Visual Studio Code to make sure code format is preserved.